-This position has responsibilities to both students living in Brock Suites, as well as the Department of Residences’ staff, primarily related to residence life issues and aspects of the building’s facilities and operation.
-The Community Assistant is a significant information resource and serves both Brock Suites residents and the Department of Residences in the roles and responsibilities noted below:
+This position has responsibilities to students living in Brock Suites and summer residence, as well as the Department of Residences’ staff, primarily related to residence life issues and aspects of the building’s facilities and operation.
+The Community Assistant is a significant information resource and serves both residents and the Department of Residences in the roles and responsibilities noted below.

 Roles and responsibilities

 - Meet the students in the building(s) as soon as possible and know them by name.

 - Work cooperatively with residents to maintain the rights of all residents.

 - Be available to residents on a regular basis.